ananth1996/improed-fmmds/README.md

 ## Balanced Sampling

-This library was developed specifically to balanced sampling.
+This library was developed specifically to perform balanced sampling.

 Balanced sampling is when there is a need to uniformly sample from groups instead of the typical proportional sampling.
 Specifically, we wanted to perform balanced sampling when the distribution of groups was very skewed.
 This means that there are some groups with very few items and some groups with a lot of items.
 Furthermore, if `min_group_size` is the size of the smallest group and `k>min_group_size` then we might be forced to take all items from smaller groups.